Victory of the Daleks

 Re-election of the Daleks

 A new Doctor and companion is always guaranteed to generate huge publicity, but just two weeks after a Radio Times cover featuring Matt Smith and Karen Gillan, Doctor Who featured again.
 The Daleks returning to the show was always big news and in this case, with a major design change, the temptation for another Doctor Who themed cover so soon after the last was too hard to resist for the Radio Times.
 As had happened in 2005 with Dalek, the broadcast of Victory of the Daleks was set to coincide with a General Election in the UK.
 The Radio Times took full advantage of the coincidence once again, and came up with a series of three different covers to show off the new look Daleks.
-The red ‘Drone’, blue ‘Strategist’ and yellow ‘Eternal’ all had one cover each.
+The red ‘Drone’, blue ‘Strategist’ and yellow ‘Eternal’ all had one cover each and represented the colours of the main three political parties in the UK.
 They were each super imposed over a slightly reworked version of the 2005 cover featuring Westminster Bridge and the Houses of Parliament.

 The Doctor Who ‘Up Close’ exhibition in Cardiff was still getting regular visitors and its animated Dalek display featuring the Supreme Dalek from Series Four continued into 2010.
 Soon after Victory of the Daleks had transmitted, NSD4 in its khaki livery was added to a separate display.
 Surprisingly, unlike the exhibition ‘copies’, the screen prop was positioned so it was very easy for the general public to get close to and touch.